DineshBankuru/LoginPage/README.md

 ## License

-This project is licensed under the -----.
+This project is licensed under the LICENSE.

 ## Contributing